 A wonderful upshot of this new trend is that internet detox has now become a thing.
 Instead of it being cool to be connected 24/7, it’s starting to become cooler to take a break from time to time.

 People often ask me if I have a phone.
 I do own one but I use it very differently to how other people use theirs.

-No-one except my husband knows my number.
-I only use it if I’m lost, running late, or have an emergency of some kind.
+No one except my husband knows my number and the websites that require me to use a phone for 2-Factor Authentication logon.
+I only use my phone if I’m lost, running late or have an emergency of some kind.
 Everything else can wait until I get home to my landline phone or computer, or if I’m travelling, my laptop.
 My computer runs on a wired ethernet connection, not WiFi, and all devices have Fiara anti-blue light filters to block the harmful portion of the blue light spectrum from being emitted through the screens.

-I do use social media but only for about 20 minutes per week.
+I do use social media, but only for about 20 minutes per week to post links to my blogs and reply to messages from people seeking help of some kind.
 And I do use email, but never check for messages in the morning except on rare occasions when I’m expecting something important.
-When I take vacations, I totally unplug and don’t take any devices with me at all.
-Not even a phone.
+When I take vacations, I totally unplug and don’t use any devices at all.

 The effects of digital addiction

 It used to be that high-income parents gave their children the advantage by equipping them with the latest devices.
 Now it’s the other way around.
 Schools in underprivileged areas tend to require kids to use screens whereas schools for the children of wealthier, more discriminating parents increasingly do not.
 Poor kids are bombarded by Wi-Fi for much of their waking life and live from dopamine hit to dopamine hit in an endless addictive cycle.
 Rich kids are more likely to escape this.